 We conduct research with our community to learn about their journey and inform long-term change.
 Arlington has a wealth of resources for its residents, yet data still shows that the percentage of women who start receiving prenatal care in the first trimester in the county has consistently fallen below the state average.

-In 2021, we will begin a multi-phase project that fully reviews the state of maternal health for low income women in Arlington to help illuminate where additional needs exist countywide.
+In 2022, we will began a multi-phase project that fully reviews the state of maternal health for low income women in Arlington to help illuminate where additional needs exist countywide.
 This project will include a needs assessment, benchmark analysis, and recommendation development.

 We have a long history of funding projects that utilize innovative practices to increase access to health care for low-income moms.